-Sharing our thinking within our key industry segments.
+Sharing our expert views within our key industry segments.

-Underground Solutions – May, 2017: authored by Edmund Campbell.
+Underground Solutions – May, 2017.
 Chinese authorities have openly disapproved of the practice, but can they stop it?
 Not likely.
 For several years, citizens from mainland China have been rushing into Hong Kong, buying life insurance policies that are then converted into foreign currency.
+Authored by Edmund Campbell.
+Read more.

-A time of increasing relevance – March, 2015: authored by Mark Prichard.
+A time of increasing relevance – March, 2015.
 For the last five years, mainstream competitors operating in the life reinsurance segment have faced significant headwinds.
-Nevertheless, there’s evidence to suggest that life reinsurers are likely to grow in relevance within the life insurance industry… Read more.
+Nevertheless, there’s evidence to suggest that life reinsurers are likely to grow in relevance within the life insurance industry…authored by Mark Prichard.
+Read more.